 We heard it can be quite a busy time, often with teams of horses used to haul the meat and equipment, but luckily the grade and trail conditions of this section often made it nearly impossible to take a team of horses up.
 If you plan on backpacking the Pasayten Wilderness during this time make sure to keep this in mind, because even though we didn’t have any issues, I feel it could potentially have an impact on the hunters and/or the vibe of the trip.

 After flying into Seattle the previous day, we stopped at the Marblemount Ranger Station to pick up any necessary permits, let them know our itinerary, and try to get some trail conditions.
 While we were there we were able to pick up Green Trail maps 16, 17, 48, and 49.
 We decided to take the loop counterclockwise, because we (and our knees) preferred to go up the section that has a steep elevation change, rather than down.

-Pro Tip: Prepare for the weather conditions or you’ll end up going back down it again anyways – guess how we know.
+Pro Tip: Prepare for the weather conditions or you'll end up going down it on the way back regardless -- guess how we know.

 While the hike up is strenuous, full of switchbacks, and has some downed trees over the trail, but still has plenty of spots to rest.
 While we were we could even refill our water at easily accessible streams.